regorxxx/Playlist-Tools-SMP/README.md

 The collection of scripts provided here are not only a direct replacement of [Random Pools](https://www.foobar2000.org/components/view/foo_random_pools) or [MusicIp](https://www.spicefly.com/section.php?section=musicip) but an improvement and generalization in many aspects of those tools.

 * **Macros:** allows to record and save the menus entries used, as a macro, to be called later.
 Automatic custom playlist creation and edits without limits.
 Works with all tools. (only limitation are popups, which still require user input)
+* **Pools:** playlist creation similar to Random Pools component.
+Multiple playlists \ library sources (pools) can be set to fill a destination playlist.
+Configurable selection length per source, query filtering, picking method (random, from start, from end) and final sorting of destination playlist.
 * **Fully configurable submenu entries:** shift + left click on menu button allows to switch tools functionality.
 Individual tools or entire submenus may be disabled/enabled.
 When all entries from a tool are disabled, the entire script files associated are omitted at loading.
 * **User configurable presets:** many tools allow you to add your own presets (for ex.
 Standard Queries) as menu entries for later use.
 They may be used along macros to greatly expand their functionality.